Payment technology

 BitPay, a PSP, focuses on handling cryptocurrency payment processing.
 It converts payments into fiat currency or lets businesses get paid directly in cryptocurrency.
 This offers flexibility and alternative payment methods.

-Payment service providers assist businesses in making payouts to different parties like customers, suppliers and employees.
+Payment service providers assist businesses in making payments to different parties like customers, suppliers and employees.
 They give businesses the tools needed to handle these payouts.

 Hyperwallet is used by PayPal and offers a range of payout services including bank transfer, prepaid cards, digital wallets, checks and cash pickup.
 Hyperwallet uses online portals and APIs (application programming interfaces) to distribute payments easily worldwide.